huysentruitw/pem-utils/README.md

 * `----- BEGIN PUBLIC KEY -----` / `----- END PUBLIC KEY -----`
 * `----- BEGIN RSA PRIVATE KEY -----` / `----- END RSA PRIVATE KEY -----`

+## Get it on NuGet

+    PM> Install-Package PemUtils

+or if you only want a DER converter:

+    PM> Install-Package DerConverter

 ## Usage

 ### Reading